OpenCastle

 Data sources

-The dashboard reads NDJSON log files from .github/customizations/logs/:
+The dashboard reads data from two locations:

 If no log files exist, the dashboard shows empty charts.
 Use --seed to preview with demo data.